groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

-  Gastric - a finger-centered prank
+  Gastric - a finger-centric prank
   Sovereignty - an autonomous shirt
   Emergency - a rising tide
   Abhor - a gym addict